clue/clue.engineering/www/_posts/2020-07-11 announcing-reactphp-http.md

 $server->listen($socket);
 ```

+This version update involves some major new features and a number of BC breaks due to
+some necessary API cleanup.
+We've tried hard to avoid BC breaks where possible
+and minimize impact otherwise.
+We expect that most consumers of beta versions of
+this package will be affected by BC breaks, but updating should take no longer
+than a few minutes.
+Check out the [project page](https://reactphp.org/http/) and
+the upgrade guides for more details.

-In this context we have also released a new [react/react v1.1.0](https://github.com/reactphp/reactphp)
+In this context we have also released a new [react/react `v1.1.0`](https://github.com/reactphp/reactphp)
 meta package.
 This meta package will install all stable components at once, and
 it now also includes our HTTP client and server.
 Happy prototyping!